 A “no lien clause” is simply a clause within a construction contract, or a lien waiver document signed before the furnishing of work, whereby a party preemptively waives its right to later file a mechanics lien on the project.
 In other words, the waiving party agrees (whether they know it or not) to perform the work without the security of a potential mechanics lien claim against the improved property if they end up not getting paid for their work.

-Note, however, that while this is generally the case it is not universally always true in practice.
-Additionally, while there may be technical difference between a no lien clause in the original contract and a preemptive waiver of lien rights prior to furnishing labor or materials to a project, there is no practical difference, as both result in no lien rights for the potential claimant.
-Some states let parties waive lien rights prior to performance, subject to certain rules, and some don’t so be careful.
+Note, however, that while this is generally the case, it is not universally always true in practice.
+While there may be a technical difference between a no lien clause in the original contract and a preemptive waiver of lien rights prior to furnishing labor or materials to a project, there is no practical difference.
+Both result in a loss of lien rights for the potential claimant.
+Some states let parties waive lien rights prior to performance, subject to certain rules, and some don’t — so be careful.

 Even in situations where a pre-work waiver of lien rights is not allowed, it may not be the end of the story.
 In some cases, the subordination by contract of the mechanics lien to some other security interest is perfectly fine, sometimes even in states that disallow the advance waiver of the right to file a mechanics lien.

-Subordination of a mechanics lien relates to the mechanics lien’s priority, and lien priority is what may ultimately determine who gets paid first (or at all) in the event of an enforcement action and foreclosure on the property.
+Subordination of a mechanics lien relates to a lien’s priority, which is what may ultimately determine who gets paid first (or at all) in the event of an enforcement action and foreclosure on the property.
 While lien enforcement or foreclosure proceedings are not frequent, they do occur, and being at the end of the priority line can mean that a party doesn’t get paid – even if they have a valid filed lien.

 Subordination of a mechanics lien, then, takes a lien from its place of higher priority, and moves it behind another interest in the property that originally would have been lower on the priority ladder.
 Often times, these subordination clauses are contained within lending agreements, so that the lenders can claim priority for their deed of trust over mechanics lien claims that may have otherwise had priority.